avallark/avallark.github.com/_posts/2012-01-04-Choosing-a-Learning-Management-System.md

 ## Introduction

-The Education strategy of IESE would involve various products, solutions that are to be pieced together in harmony to provide a seamless education experience for students and professors.
+The Education strategy of a school would involve various products, solutions that are to be pieced together in harmony to provide a seamless education experience for students and professors.
 The complete solution and design would depend on the learning strategy and how professors decide that they need to teach.

-The first step into designing and implementing a new LMS is what learning strategy we need to follow for our courses within IESE.
+The first step into designing and implementing a new LMS is what learning strategy we need to follow for our courses within a school.

 Selecting a LMS should be done only after answering these three questions.